numisveinsson/SeqSeg/README.md

 - test.json file: located in data directory (see sample under data)
 - centerline: if centerlines are given, we initialize using the first points of the centerline
 - cardiac mesh: then the aortic valve must be labeled as Region 8 and LV 7

+## Config file
+`config/global.yml`: File contains config parameters, default is set but can be changed depending on task

+We recommend duplicating the file and changing the name to avoid overwriting the default values.
+If so, the config file must be passed as an argument when running the script: `config_name`

 ## Citation
 When using SeqSeg, please cite the following paper: